 It’s an umbrella term used to describe various disorders — such as generalized anxiety disorder, social anxiety, and phobias — and is generally characterized by constant feelings of tension, worry, and nervousness that can interfere with daily life (

 In many cases, medication is often required as a main course of treatment.
-Though, there are several strategies you can also use to help reduce anxiety symptoms, from exercising to breathing techniques.
+However, there are several strategies you can also use to help reduce anxiety symptoms, from exercising to breathing techniques.

-Additionally, there are some foods you can eat that may help support brain function and lower the severity of your symptoms, mostly due to their brain-boosting properties.
+Additionally, there are many foods you can eat that may help support brain function and lower the severity of your symptoms, mostly due to their brain-boosting properties.

-Here are 6 science-backed foods and beverages that may provide anxiety relief.
+Here are 9 science-backed foods and beverages that may help ease anxiety.

 Salmon may be beneficial for reducing anxiety.

-Vitamin D has also been studied for the positive effects in reducing anxiety and depressive symptoms.
-One 2020 meta-analysis showed vitamin D supplementation was associated with lower rates of negative mood disorders (
+Vitamin D has also been studied for the positive effects in reducing symptoms of anxiety and depression.
+One 2020 meta-analysis showed that vitamin D supplementation was associated with lower rates of negative mood disorders (

 For the most benefit, try adding salmon to your diet 2–3 times per week.

 Chamomile is an herb that may help reduce anxiety.

 Some studies have examined the association between chamomile extract and anxiety relief.